nlnzcollservices/harvester_manager/Technical_notes.md

 `get_channel(item)`

 At version: "vimeo_harvesters_get_channel"
-!todo version agent_name properly
+!todo version agent_name properly - done SK
-!todo needs general clean up / code review
+!todo needs general clean up / code review - somehow done SK

 Takes channel as URL from `item`, and scrapes all videos visible to youTube-dl (public videos).

-Scope notes - !todo
+Scope notes -  takes channel url, uses youtube-dl to find video ids, checks if video date is later than archive_start_date and then downloads each video and metadata by video id with youtube-dl, puts video and metadata in json format in a folder with name equals  to video id and report csv file, each row of which conrains project id, video id, date and "True" or "False" for metadata for each attempt, on the same level with the multiple video folders.
+Sets item.collected True if fully collected and not recurring.

 `get_video(item)`

 At version: "vimeo_harvesters_get_video"
-!todo version agent_name properly
+!todo version agent_name properly -done SK
 !todo needs general clean up / code review

 Takes video as URL from `item`, and scrapes video if visible to youTube-dl (public videos).

-Scope notes - !todo comments?
+Scope notes -  takes url, gets video id, downloads video and metadata by video id with youtube-dl, puts video and metadata in json format in a folder with a name equals to video id and report csv file, which conrains project id, video id, date and "True" or "False" for metadata for each attempt, on the same level with the individual video folder.
+Sets item.collected True if collected.

 ## youtube_harvesters.py

 Uses youtube_dl from within python.
-See https://pypi.org/project/youtube_dl/ and some html scraping to get IDs.
+See https://pypi.org/project/youtube_dl/.
+Youtube API https://developers.google.com/youtube/v3 for metadata and sometimes html  scraping  with selenium https://selenium-python.readthedocs.io/getting-started.html and chromedriver https://chromedriver.chromium.org/ to get IDs from user account.

+Comments - Comments can be disabled or video and metadata not available for particular day and could be picked up later.

 `get_video(item)`

 At version: "youtube_harvesters_get_video"